-Best answer: If you want to keep your phone, it will need to be unlocked and compatible with the new carrier.
+Best answer: If you want to keep your phone, it will need to be unlocked and compatible with a new carrier.
 To keep your number, you will need to port with the new carrier.
 Be sure not to cancel your old account until your port is complete.